-Our business operations and expansion plans require a significant amount of capital, including acquiring user traffic from online publishers, enhancing our content production capabilities, improving our big data analytics and Al capabilities, upgrading our proprietary DMP and other infrastructures as well as other working capital requirements.
-We financed our capital expenditure and working capital requirements mainly through cash generated from operations, bank and other borrowings, and capital contributions from the Shareholders.
-From 2020 to 2021, our cash and bank balances decreased from RMB1,020.86 million to RMB636.31 million, mainly attributable to the replenishment of working capital with the expansion of business scale.
+Our business operations and expansion plans require a significant amount of capital, including acquiring user traffic from online publishers, enhancing our content production capabilities, improving our big data analytics and AI capabilities, upgrading our proprietary DMP and other infrastructures as well as other working capital requirements.
+Historically, we financed our capital expenditure and working capital requirements mainly through cash generated from operations, bank and other borrowings, and capital contributions from shareholders of the Company (the "Shareholders").
+As at December 31, 2021 and 2022, our cash and bank balances significantly decreased from RMB636.31 million to RMB290.81 million, mainly attributable to the replenishment of working capital with the expansion of business scale.

-The table below sets out our cash and bank balance as of December 31, 2021 and December 31, 2020, respectively:
+The table below sets out our cash and bank balance as of December 31, 2022 and December 31, 2021, respectively:

-2021 RMB'000 2020 RMB'000
+2022 RMB'000 2021 RMB'000

-Cash and bank balance 636,311 1,020,863
+Cash and bank balance 290,807 636,311

-Denominated in RMB Denominated in HKD Denominated in USD 635,578 616 117 140,311 253,540 627,012
+Denominated in RMB 217,589 635,578

+Denominated in HKD 364 616

+Denominated in USD 72,854 117

-636,311 1,020,863
+290,807 636,311

-As at December 31, 2021, our bank loans amounted to approximately RMB612.47 million (as at December 31, 2020: approximately RMB209.9 million).
+As at December 31, 2022, our bank loans amounted to approximately RMB574.73 million (as at December 31, 2021: approximately RMB612.47 million).
 Our bank loans are denominated in Renminbi.
-The interest rates on our bank loans ranged from 3.00% to 4.95% (for the year ended December 31, 2020: 3.85% to 6.00%) per annum and the terms of the loans ranged from three months to one year.
+The interest rates on our bank loans ranged from 3.55% to 4.30% (for the year ended December 31, 2021: 3.00% to 4.95%) per annum and the terms of the loans ranged from three months to one year.
 We will repay the above borrowings in due course on maturity.